Jury convicts Manchester minister of sexually assaulting boy

 Sep.
 28—A Hartford Superior Court jury on Tuesday convicted minister Robert Lee Nichols of touching a 10- or 11-year-old boy in sexual ways during a 10-day visit to Nichols' family's Manchester home in the summer of 2009 or 2010.

 The six-member jury convicted Nichols of two felonies, risk of injury to a child and fourth-degree sexual assault.
-He could face up to 25 years in prison when Judge Michael Gustafson sentences him Nov.
+He faces a mandatory minimum of five years in prison and a maximum of 25 years when Judge Michael Gustafson sentences him Nov.
 29.

 The judge raised Nichols' bond to $500,000 after the verdict.
-Nichols' wife and his lawyer, Michael S. Taylor, both said late Tuesday afternoon that arrangements had been made to post the bond.
+Online court records showed Wednesday that he had posted the bond and been released.

 Nichols testified that he and his wife got to know the boy's family and learned that his mother "had her hands full as a single mom."

-He said they agreed to have the boy stay at their home for 10 days to give the boy's mother a break and give the boy "an opportunity to do some fun things" Nichols had done with his father as a boy.
+He said they agreed to have the boy stay at their home for 10 days to give his mother a break and give the boy "an opportunity to do some fun things" Nichols had done with his father as a boy.

 He said they played video games, played basketball on outdoor courts at the Robertson School, and, the weekend before the boy went home, went fishing.
-Nichols and his lawyer played a cellphone video of the boy exulting after catching a large fish from a small boat on what appeared to be a lake.
+Defense lawyer Michael S. Taylor played a cellphone video of the boy exulting after catching a large fish from a small boat on what appeared to be a lake.

 The boy testified that, early in the visit, he took an evening shower, prosecutor Michael Riley told the jury in his final argument Tuesday.
 The boy said Nichols was there when he came out of the shower and beat him, according to the prosecutor.